-We conducted our audit in accordance with auditing standards generally accepted in the United States of America.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.
+The financial statements of Delaware Sustainable Energy Utility, Delaware State University and the Riverfront Development Corporation of Delaware were not audited in accordance with Government Auditing Standards, issued by the Comptroller General of the United States.